 Keep it Fed

 To keep Ascend fed with additional ideas after the initial test will also require further planning and support to ensure you get value for money from the solution.
 There is certainly a danger that rather than focusing on quality hypothesis users might be tempted to throw every idea into the mix without proper evaluation and prioritisation.
 This would be a recipe for a sub-optimal result as with any model if you put garbage in you will get garbage out.

 As with any multivariate test it is advisable to run an A/B test to validate the winning experience.
-However, no worries, Ascend can manage this for you or you can use your existing A/B testing solution to conduct the experiment.
+However, Ascend can manage this for you or you can use your existing A/B testing solution to conduct the experiment.

 Note: Conversion Uplift is now an accredited partner for Sentient Ascend.